Hierarchical Fusion Method for Scalable Quantum Eigenstate Preparation: METHODS

 Note the action of the RA is constructed such that if $E_t$ is perfectly selected on an eigenstate of $\hat H,$ the spectral weight of that target eigenstate will remain constant in each RA cycle.
 All other eigenstates will be suppressed by some factor.
 Thus, in the limit $N\to \infty$ we will have $|\psi \rangle = \alpha |E_t\rangle,$ where $\alpha$ is the initial spectral weight of the target state in $|\psi _i\rangle.$ Evidently, without careful selection of an initial state, the input state will have vanishing overlap with the target state as system size is scaled and the RA fails to scale past a few-qubit system.

 We thus apply a ``binary fusion" approach, building a many-body one-dimensional system from smaller blocks that are easier to prepare, as illustrated in Fig.~\ref{fig:combinedrodeoandfusion}.
 Each ``fusion step" consists of a linear adiabatic ramp from two disconnected systems of size $L /2$ to a single system of size $L$, followed by an application of the RA.
 We suggest that a system of arbitrary size can be constructed in this fashion, using a binary-like decomposition of the system size.
 We assume it is easy to prepare the ground state of the small Hamiltonians.
+An artifact of this construction is that the long-wavelength (IR) behavior is modified.
+Hence states with nontrivial IR behavior may require alternate lattice construction methods.

-We demonstrate the fusion method with a numerical simulation of the nearest-neighbor spin-1/2 XX model with Hamiltonian where $\hat S_i ^\pm = \frac 12 \sigma _i ^x \pm \frac i2 \sigma _i ^y$ and we take units $\hbar = 1$.
+We demonstrate the fusion method with a numerical simulation of the nearest-neighbor spin-1/2 XX model with Hamiltonian where $\hat \sigma_i ^\pm = \frac 12 \sigma _i ^x \pm \frac \ii2 \sigma _i ^y$ and we take units $\hbar = 1$.
 It follows directly that we have a global U(1) symmetry that restricts dynamics between sectors of given magnetization $\left\langle \sum _i\sigma _i ^ z \right\rangle$.
 Notably, in this phase, the XX chain is gapless and corresponds to a free fermion model \cite{lieb1961two}.
 The adiabatic ramp is performed by linearly ramping the interaction strength $J$ of the bond $N\leftrightarrow N+1$ linking the two halves of the system of size $2N$.